nsb229/CodeGryl/README.md

 ### `npm start`

 Runs the app in the development mode.\
 Click [CodeGryl](https://nsb229.github.io/CodeGryl/) to view the app in your browser.
+Click on the sections labeled "Italian," "American," "Japanese," and "Thai" to view recipes from these sections.
+In the search bar, you can search for any recipe you want.
+For example, "muffins."

 The page will reload when you make changes.\
 You may also see any lint errors in the console.